nagendratest/eitr/README.md

-# sails-angular2
+# EITR Project

-A sample Sails and Angular 2 starter app
+Sails and Angular2

-To run this you will need typescript compiler and npm/node installed and setup.
+To run this project you will need typescript compiler and npm/node installed and setup.

 #Steps